UPPMAX/naiss_file_transfer_course/docs/reflections/20251114/README.md

 At around 8:59 I saw BC freeze: unprepared learners sent him emails that they needed the URL to the Zoom room.
-I clearly shared that it is OK not to accomodate for that; that we should reward the learners that did prepare.
+I clearly shared that it is OK not to accommodate for that; that we should reward the learners that did prepare.
 After this we started.

 The lack of preparation posed no problem.